Piggy Logo

 value: piggy:TEST_PLAIN

-Example minimum policy for reading value from SSM Parameter Store
+Example minimum policy for reading values from SSM Parameter Store:

 {